essenius/FitNesseFitSharpFeatureDemos/README.md

 # Getting Started
 1. Ensure you have Java installed (1.8 or higher)
 1. Download FitNesse (http://fitnesse.org) and install it to ```C:\Apps\FitNesse```
 1. Install FitSharp 2.8.2.1 or higher into C:\Apps\FitSharp.
-THe easiest way to do that is using the NuGet CLI which you can get from from https://dist.nuget.org/win-x86-commandline/latest/nuget.exe:
+The easiest way to do that is using the NuGet CLI which you can get from from https://dist.nuget.org/win-x86-commandline/latest/nuget.exe:
 ```
 nuget install fitsharp -OutputDirectory C:\Apps -ExcludeVersion
 ```